Can We Verify Step by Step for Incorrect Answer Detection?: Process Discernibility Score

 \textbf{Baselines}.
 From \citet{CoT-SC2022Wang, verify-and-edit2023zhao}, ADS can act as the baseline in our setting.
 We also include SelfCheckGPT \citep{selfcheckgpt2023manakul} and HaloCheck \citep{halocheck2023Elaraby} as our baselines.

 \textbf{Metrics}.
 We will employ the F1 score and AUC-PR as our evaluation metrics.
 As we aim to detect potential incorrect answers, False labels are treated as positive.
 Therefore, true positives are examples with $L=F$ and $\hat{L} = F$.
+We do not compare with SelfCheckGPT and HaloCheck in terms of F1 score, as they do not provide thresholds for prediction.

 \textbf{PDS Implementation}.
 For $\text{PPSS}(\cdot, \cdot)$, we adopt the SAUMMAC zero-shot model \citep{summac2022laban}, which is a consistency detection method for text summarization that leverages the out-of-the-box natural language inference model to compute pairwise entailment score.
 As suggested by \citet{summac2022laban}, probabilities of sentence-level entailment and contradiction are used.
 To detect all potential inconsistencies in any sentence, we use $min$ operation to aggregate across sentence pairs: